Antynea/grub-btrfs/README.md

 The daemon can be configured by passing different command line arguments to it.
 The arguments are:
-* `SNAPSHOTS_DIR`
+* `SNAPSHOTS_DIRS`
-This argument specifies the path where grub-btrfsd looks for newly created snapshots and snapshot deletions.
+This argument specifies the (space separated) paths where grub-btrfsd looks for newly created snapshots and snapshot deletions.
 It is usually defined by the program used to make snapshots.
-E.g. for Snapper this would be `/.snapshots`
+E.g. for Snapper this would be `/.snapshots`.
+It is possible to define more than one directory here, all directories will inherit the same settings (recursive etc.).
+This argument is not necessary to provide if `--timeshift-auto` is set.
 * `-c / --no-color`
 Disable colors in output.
 * `-l / --log-file`